dolthub/docs/content/introduction/getting-started/database.md

 ## Next Steps

-AS you can see, Dolt is a fully compatible MySQL Server with additional Git-style version control functionality implemented as system tables and SQL functions.
+As you can see, Dolt is a fully compatible MySQL server with additional Git-style version control functionality implemented as system tables and SQL functions.
 You can use Dolt in this mode to back applications and give those applications version control at the data